« BackBeast of Gévaudanen.wikipedia.orgSubmitted by reaperducer a year ago

 Note from a dive in the rabbit hole of the French Wikipedia page: it seems it was truly a wolf which was - according to its autopsy - 1m long "from the base of its tail to the top of its head" and weighed more than 50kg.

-• sandworm101 9 months ago
+• sandworm101 a year ago

 50kg is big, but not a monster wolf.
 Go to any zoo or sanctuary and you will see grey wolves that size.
 Some places will let you pet them.
 Imho the more likely candidate is a wolf-dog hybrid as they can be considerably larger than either parent.

-• Apocryphon 9 months ago
+• Apocryphon a year ago

 Maybe some wigbrained aristocrat got one for his menagerie.
 Alternatively: